- 15/10/2023

 The best time to visit Paracas is in the summertime from December to May, when the days are warm and the skies are clear.
 During this season temperatures range between a pleasant 26°C to light muggy 28°C. While the summertime in Paracas offers the best climate, it is also the most popular time to visit the town.

-In the wintertime, temperatures in Paracas are milder ranging from 21°C – 24°C. While it can get quite cold throughout the day and at night, its a perfect time to visit the city with less crowds.
+In the wintertime, temperatures in Paracas are milder ranging from 21°C – 24°C. While it can get quite cold throughout the day and at night, it’s a perfect time to visit the city with less crowds.
 But make sure to pack some warmer clothes and don’t swim in the ocean, unless you love cold waters.

 What does it cost to visit Paracas?

 A visit to Paracas isn’t expensive at all.
-While there are a few luxurious hotels in the city, most accommodations, tours and activities are very affordable.
+While there are a few luxurious hotels in the city, most accommodations, tours, and activities are very affordable.

 Expect to spend around 170 USD a week if you travel on a budget, up to a maximum of 1800 USD if you are seeking a more luxurious stay.